IT Upgrade Checklist (Kansas City) | Docks, Chargers & Accessories

 • Cables and adapters get mixed together

 Nothing urgent.
 No data risk.
+But it adds up fast.

-Step 1: During Rollout
+During Rollout

 As new equipment is installed, keep old accessories grouped as they come off desks.